Elleined/rest-api-notes/README.md

  - Example: /users/{id} the /{id} is the path variable
 ###### What is Query Parameter
  - Query parameter is the data needed to properly call the endpoint.
 It can be required or optional and commonly used for passing small amount of data and can also be used for filtering, sorting and pagination of the resource.
+ - Example: /users?name=XYZ&sort=birthDate // All text that comes after the ? is the query parameter just like in calling a method in your programming languange you need to pass all the argument needed to properly call the method in this case is the api endpoint, and the symbol & you can just think of it as a separator or the comma in your method parameter and in this case is the api query parameter.
 ###### What is Request Body
  - Request Body is used to pass a big set of data and commonly represented as JSON, XML, and CSV.